yul-pan/HPC-Atlas/README.md

 # HPC-Atlas

-The clustering method code of HPC-Atlas.
+HPC-Atlas: Computationally Constructing A Comprehensive Atlas of Human Protein Complexes

-Please install the python dependency package before running the program，such as networkx,numpy and so on.
+Please install the python dependency package before running the clustering program，such as networkx,numpy and so on.

 Please modify the file path: filename, outfile_first and outfile.